-Natural, Potential/Susceptible (Existing) Hazard Locations PROBABILITY S EVERITY of Im pact OVERALL Technological, Human Hazard Categories of Occurrence in 10 Years Human Injury Essential Services or Infrastructure Property Damage RISK (1-16) SECONDARY 1 ★ The public conservation lands and trail systems, Robin Hill Farm, His Mansion, Hedgehog Mountain, Deering Reservoir, The Wilds, Fish and Game Club could experience difficult to access wildfires on these lands, with people in proximity or possible danger. ★ Much of the Town is wooded and forested and sections would be difficult to access in case of wildfire.
+Natural, Potential/Susceptible (Existing) Hazard Locations PROBABILITY S EVERITY of Imp pact OVERALL Technological, of Occurrence RISK Human See also Appendix A. Critical Community and (1-16) Hazard Facility Vulnerability Assessment (CCFVA) • Infrastructure ' ' Categories rucinty vulnerubility Assessment (CCFVA) • Impact Economic Impact → The public conservation lands and trail systems, Robin Hill Farm, His Mansion, Hedgehog Mountain, Deering Reservoir, The Wilds, Fish and Game Club could experience difficult to access wildfires on these lands, with people in proximity or possible danger. ♦ Much of the Town is wooded and forested and sections would be difficult to access in case of wildfire.
 There are dozens of backlot or undeveloped parcels in Town which are 50 acres or greater, indicating potentially difficult access by fire apparatus.
-Many of the high elevation roads could be difficult to evacuate should wildfire encroach. ★ Several extremely large, undeveloped parcels are located around town (See APPENDIX A) ★ Slash and brush are found on the ground on throughout Deering, a highly rural community.
+Many of the high elevation roads could be difficult to evacuate should wildfire encroach. are located around town (See APPENDIX A) → Slash and brush are found on the ground on throughout Deering, a highly rural community.
 As people venture into the woods, potential wildfires are waiting to happen.
-URE Bridges, Culverts, Roads, Pipes or Underground Lines NO Event(s) Entire Town.
-Most dams, culverts, and bridges could experience impacts of aging infrastructure.
-Many bridges have been threatened (but not damaged) by high water debris or ice floes, such as West Deering Road bridge at 2nd NH Turnpike, Reservoir Road bridge, and Bartlett Hill Road bridge.
-NH 149 Bridge over Piscataquog River is the only state bridge and is not deficient.
-Many old or undersized culverts remain vulnerable, although the Highway Department replaces many annually.
-The main washout locations yet to be repaired include .
-The Town's roads are becoming more difficult to maintain and rehabilitate because of lack of funding and over many miles of Town Class V roads.
+SECONDARY T ECHNOLOGICAL AND HUMAN HAZARDS SECONDART ECHNOLOGICAL AND HOWAN HAZARDS AGING ♦ Entire Town.
+Most dams, culverts, and bridges not scored not not scored not not could experience impacts of aging infrastructure. not scored scored scored scored URE Many bridges have been threatened (but not 300.04 300100 300.00 Bridges, damaged) by high water debris or ice floes, such Culverts, as West Deering Road bridge at 2 nd NH Turnpike, Roads, Pipes Reservoir Road bridge, and Bartlett Hill Road or bridge. → NH 149 Bridge over Piscataquog River is the Lines only state bridge and is not deficient. → Many old or undersized culverts remain • • • vulnerable, although the Highway Department Years replaces many annually.
+The main washout · curs locations yet to be repaired include . → The Town's roads are becoming more difficult to maintain and rehabilitate because of lack of funding and over many miles of Town Class V roads.
 Town roads with the highest maintenance priority include Second NH Turnpike.
 Weight limits need to be posted and enforced during the spring.
-Underground electric utilities or telephone lines are often old and subject to breakage during earthquake or aging materials.
+Underground electric utilities or telephone lines are often old and subject to breakage during. lines are often old and subject to breakage during earthquake or aging materials.
 The Town has no municipal water, sewer or gas.
-See Earthquake for known roads over lines. not scored not scored not scored not scored
+See Earthquake for known roads over lines.